umee-network/umee/docs/architecture/ADR-005-liquidation.md

     liquidationIncentive, closeFactor := GetLiquidationParameters(rewardDenom, borrowValue, collateralValue)
 ```

-The liquidation incentive is the bonus collateral received when a liquidator repays a borrow position
+The liquidation incentive is the bonus collateral received when a liquidator repays a borrowed position
 (e.g. incentive=`0.2` means liquidator receives 120% the value of their repayment back in collateral).

 The close factor is the portion of a borrow position eligible for liquidation in this single liquidation event.